zioerjens/ChatterChatter/readme.md

-# Chatter-Chatter setup
+# Chatter-Chatter Readme

-This project was created in the module webeC in 2022.
-Authors: Sven Ziörjen and Jan Zimmermann
+This project was created for the computer science studies in 2022.
+Authors: Sven Ziörjen and Jan Zimmermann It's a simple chat-webapplication which fetches the required informations by sending requests to a spring backend.

+# Install manual

-# Requirements
+## Requirements

 1. Maven must be installed and be accessible through the terminal/cmd.